strace - trace system calls and signals

 - --status=set

-- Print only system calls with the specified return status.
+- Prints only system calls with the specified return status.
 The default is

-strace waits for system calls to return before deciding whether
+strace must wait for a system call to complete before deciding

-preserved anymore.
-If two system calls are executed by concurrent threads,
+whether to print it.
+If two system calls are executed by concurrent

-strace will first print both the entry and exit of the first system
+threads, strace will first print both the entry and exit of the

-call to exit, regardless of their respective entry time.
-The entry and
+first system call to exit, regardless of their respective entry time.
+The

-exit of the second system call to exit will be printed afterwards.
-Here is
+entry and exit of the second system call to exit will be printed

-an example when select(2) is called, but a different thread calls
+afterwards.
+Here is an example when select(2) is called, but a

 [pid 28779] 1130322148.939977 clock_gettime(CLOCK_REALTIME, {1130322148, 939977000}) = 0